 To ensure the accuracy of our results, the patient should generally be 2-3 weeks outside of any recent chemotherapy at the time of specimen collection.
 Recent treatment exposure may interfere with the accuracy of the lab results.

-Since the test involves living cancer cells, the samples MUST arrive in a very timely manner, within 24-36 hours.
+Since the test involves living cancer cells, the samples MUST arrive in a very timely manner to our laboratory, within 24-36 hours.

 If you would like to come to Southern California to have your sample collected, we will be happy to coordinate sample collection procedures with our surgical/hospital colleagues.